 Just taking the time to exfoliate, moisturise, deep condition your hair, pluck your eyebrows and paint your nails can make all the difference.
 You can even treat yourself to a manicure or massage if it fits in to your budget (I indulged in far too many massages when I was living in Southeast Asia!).

 5. Go somewhere familiar

-Many travellers will look down their noses at someone who goes to McDonalds when they’re travelling, but these travel snobs are people you should take no notice of.
+Many travellers will look down their noses at someone who goes to McDonalds when they’re travelling – in fact, I used to be one of those travellers – but these travel snobs are people you should take no notice of.

-Visiting familiar places can be a huge help when you’re suffering from backpacker burnout, and whether that means cosying up in Starbucks or buying some new shoes from H&M, you’ll definitely benefit from a taste of the familiar.
+Visiting familiar places can be a huge help when you’re suffering from travel fatigue, and whether that means cosying up in Starbucks or buying some new shoes from H&M, you’ll definitely benefit from a taste of the familiar.